ChoudryHumza/Multi-Turtlebot3-Communication-with-Sign-Language-Recognition-via-Microsoft-Kinect-V2/README.md

 -Morgan Quigley, Brian Gerkey, William D. Smart - Programming Robots with ROS_ A Practical Introduction to the Robot Operating System-O'Reilly Media (2015)

-Requirments
+**Requirments:**

-Computer running any verision of Windows.
+- Computer running any verision of Windows.
-MATLAB with Robotic System Toolbox (Addon) on windows computer.
+- MATLAB with Robotic System Toolbox (Addon) on windows computer.
 MATLAB is free for only 30 days.
 At the time of writing this, the application did allow me to renew the trial (additional 30 days).
 If you are a college student, you may be able to download it for free (indefinetly).
-Visual Studio (Any verision that supports referencing another application (e.g. Matlab)).
+- Visual Studio (Any verision that supports referencing another application (e.g. Matlab)).
-Any verision of the Robotic Operating System (ROS) on a computer running Ubuntu.
+- Any verision of the Robotic Operating System (ROS) on a computer running Ubuntu.

-Software Verisions Used
+**Software Verisions Used**

  These are the verisions of the software that was used during implementation and testing of this project.
- ROS Kinetic Kame
+ - ROS Kinetic Kame
- Ubuntu 16.04 LTS
+ - Ubuntu 16.04 LTS
- Windows 10
+ - Windows 10
- MATLAB R2019b
+ - MATLAB R2019b
- Visual Studio 2019
+ - Visual Studio 2019

-Downloading Software
+**Downloading Software**

-ROS
+- ROS
  Follow the instructions provided in the link below to download ROS Kinetic Kame. http://wiki.ros.org/kinetic/Installation/Ubuntu
  You can also use another distribution (version) of ROS as well.
 Link below.
 Click on the desired distribution and follow the the installtion instructions.
  http://wiki.ros.org/Distributions

- Visual Studio 2019
+- Visual Studio 2019
  https://visualstudio.microsoft.com/vs/

- MATLAB R2019b + Robotic System Toolbox.
+- MATLAB R2019b + Robotic System Toolbox.
 Make sure you check off to include the addon "Robotic System Toolbox" with MATLAB download.
  https://www.mathworks.com/products/robotics.html

- Ubuntu 16.04 LTS
+- Ubuntu 16.04 LTS
  http://releases.ubuntu.com/16.04/

- Turtlebot3 dependent packages to control the robot.
+ - Turtlebot3 dependent packages to control the robot.
  6.2.2.3 Install Dependent Packages ONLY.
 Do not continue on to 6.2.2.4 USB Settings.
 Unless you know what your doing.
 I will explain everything in detail.
 As in, how to establish communication with turtlebot and your computer.
  If you have not built your turtlebot and need to do a full setup (hardware and software).
 Please follow the full instruction set provided in the link below (From 1 to 6) to get started. http://emanual.robotis.com/docs/en/platform/turtlebot3/joule_setup/

-Overview:
+**Overview:**

 Below are steps on how to establish a communication betweem windows visual studio and ubuntu ros.
 This requires creating a publisher node (sends data) in visual studio and a subscriber node (recieves data) on the Ubuntu machine running ROS.